HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ## Bit signaling implementation

-Given Hathor's Anatomy of a Transaction RFC [7], it is straightforward to suggest that the bits used for feature flags are in the first (left-most) byte of the `version` field.
+Given Hathor's Anatomy of a Transaction RFC [7], it is straightforward to suggest that the bits used for feature flags are in the first (leftmost) byte of the `version` field.
 From the document:

 > The version field takes up 2 bytes.
-The left-most byte is reserved for future use and ignored for now.
+The leftmost byte is reserved for future use and ignored for now.
 This means that a version with value [0xAA, 0x01] should be interpreted just as `version=1`.

-I propose that only the 4 right-most bits of the left-most byte are used for feature flag bit signaling.
+I propose that only the 4 rightmost bits of the leftmost byte are used for feature flag bit signaling.
 That would still keep 4 bits reserved for future use and ignored, while allowing for up to 4 simultaneous features in different activation processes.
-If necessary, in the future those 4 left-most bits could be used to change the interpretation of the 4 right-most bits.
+If necessary, in the future those 4 leftmost bits could be used to change the interpretation of the 4 rightmost bits.
 Some examples:

 - `[0xA, 0x0, 0x01]`: represents [ignored, no feature support, `version=1`]
 - `[0xC, 0x1, 0x02]`: represents [ignored, feature support for `bit=0`, `version=2`]